Aliaksei Aleksin: Other assets

 In 2014, Aleksin bought a meat processing plant in Maladzyechna from Yury Chyzh.

 Aleksin's ODO Belneftegaz owns 74.95% of IT-company OOO Synesis Stigma, which was reported to be affiliated with Synesis Group.
 On 17 December 2020, the Council of the European Union imposed sanctions on Synesis Group.

 Aleksin and his family also have some assets in Latvia (Latgales Alus D brewery, and Mamas D company).

 Suisse Secrets

 Aleksin was mentioned in the Suisse Secrets data leak in February 2022.
 According to the investigation made by OCCRP and journalists, Aleksin had a large corporate bank account (CHF 36 million) in the Swiss-based Credit Suisse.

 a 40% share in parent companies Energo Oil and Belneftegaz.

 In 2012, his son Dmitry became an owner of 40% of at least 2 former companies of Chyzh in Latvia (Mamas D and Latgales Alus D).

 Dubai leaks

 In June 2022, Belarusian Investigative Center revealed that Aliaksei Aleksin has an apartment on the man-made island of Palm Jumeirah in the UAE, and his son Dzmitry has a villa there.

+Worldclear files

+According to a joint investigation by OCCRP, the Belarusian Investigative Center, 15min, and Expressen, published in 2026, files from financial services provider Worldclear contain suspicious transactions made by Aleksin through Worldclear and a Vanuatu bank, purportedly as loan repayments.